mikeshulman/narya/README.md

 dune install
 ```

 This will make the executable `narya` available in a directory such as `~/.opam/5.1.0/bin`, which should be in your `PATH`.
-Alternatively, instead of `dune install` you can also run the executable directly with `dune exec bin/narya.exe`.
+Alternatively, instead of `dune install` you can also run the executable directly with `dune exec narya`.
 In this case, to pass arguments to the executable, put them after a `--`.
-For instance, `dune exec bin/narya.exe -- test.ny -i` loads the file `test.ny` and then enters interactive mode.
+For instance, `dune exec narya -- test.ny -i` loads the file `test.ny` and then enters interactive mode.

 ## Parsing